dotnet/iot/src/devices/Arduino/README.md

-# SPI, GPIO and I2C drivers for Arduino with Firmata.
+# SPI, GPIO and I2C drivers for Arduino with Firmata

 This binding supports GPIO, PWM, SPI and I2C access from a normal Desktop environment (Windows, Linux) trough an Arduino board.
 This is done trough an Arduino program called "Firmata" developed for this particular purpose.